HCI-Blockchain/Blacklivesmatter/README.md

-# Blacklivesmatter
+# What are People Talking about in \#BackLivesMatter and \#StopAsianHate?
+Exploring and Categorizing Twitter Topics Emerging in Online Social Movements through the Latent Dirichlet Allocation Model

-This repository records the quantitative analysis and dataset for the paper "What are People Talking about in #BackLivesMatter and #StopAsianHate?
-Exploring and Categorizing Twitter Topics Emerged in Online Social Movements through the Latent Dirichlet Allocation Model", accepted as a full paper for publication in the AIES 2022.
-Research teammates include Yixuan Li, Jiayi Li and Rongqi Bei.
-Supervisors include Prof. Xin Tong and Prof. Luyao Zhang.
+## Complementary Resources